p4lang/p4factory/README.md

     sudo p4factory/tools/veth_setup.sh

-To validate you installation and test the simulator on a simple P4 target, do the following:
+To validate your installation and test the simulator on a simple P4 target, do the following:

     cd p4factory/targets/basic_routing/